Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Fock space representations of

-Therefore, we can express $K'$ as follows:
+Therefore, we can express $K'$ as follows

-Note that the first term in parentheses is antisymmetric is $x_2$ and $x_3$, and the second one is antisymmetric in $x_1$ and $x_2$.
-Therefore their respective symmetrizations vanish, and we obtain $K'=0$.
+The first term in parentheses is antisymmetric is $x_2$ and $x_3$, and the second one is antisymmetric in $x_1$ and $x_2$.
+Therefore their symmetrizations vanish.
+Hence $K'=0$.
 Thus the relation \eqref{W:g} holds, and the proof is complete.
-Note that we considered in the above calculations elements $L_n(\lambda)$ with $n<0$, but the only relations which we are interested in are those involving only the generators $L_n(\lambda)$ for non negative values of $n$.
+Above, we considered elements $L_n(\lambda)$ with $n<0$, but the only relations which we are interested in are those involving only $n\geq 0$.
 Proposition~\ref{prop:psi-T-rels} is proved. \end{proof}